Reactjs Developer

 Example: A counter component may have a state for the count value, while receiving a prop for the incr...read more

-Q5.
-How to communicate child to parent components in react?
+Q. How do you communicate from child to parent components in React?

 Using props and callbacks to communicate data from child to parent components in React.